Tabs

 Often you will find yourself in the situations where the tabs don't fit the parent (this can happen really quickly on mobile).

 Tabs in Pablo handle overflowing automatically, so you don't need to worry about this.
-Additional content is shows within a Menu
+Additional content is shows within a Menu component.

 Play around with resizing the below playground (grab the right border) and see how the tabs update as the screenspace gets smaller.